Skip to content

 Field Manual Section 5 - Payload Specs

 Tank brings a full type arsenal to the field.
-The Entity derive macro identifies the type you're using by inspecting its final path segment (the "trailer").
-For example, std::collections::VecDeque, collections::VecDeque, or simply VecDeque all resolve to the same list type.
+The Entity derive macro identifies the type you're using by inspecting its final path segment (the trailer).
+For example, std::collections::VecDeque, collections::VecDeque, or simply VecDeque all resolve to the same type: Value::List.

-Tank maps ordinary Rust types (numbers, strings, times, collections) to the closest column types each driver supports, falling back to generic representations when appropriate.
-Below is the standard mapping of Rust types to each driver's column type. :x: indicates no native support at this time.
-Collection types may be emulated in some drivers using generic JSON/text representations.
+Tank maps ordinary Rust types (check the table below) to the closest column types each driver supports, falling back to generic representations when appropriate.
+Below is the standard mapping of Rust types to each driver's column type.
+The symbol ❌ indicates no native support at this time.
+Collection types may be emulated in some drivers using generic JSON or text representations.

 Column Types